pixel

 It’s another hard truth — all excuses are tools to delay doing your life differently.

 Our approach is simple, and likely obvious by now.
-It’s called self-accepting self-responsibility.
+It’s called knowing yourself by engaging in self-accepting self-responsibility.
 You start by becoming aware of the games you play with yourself, and accepting that it is, indeed, you that is playing with you.

 Once you make this leap, which requires learning your own patterns and also noticing your defensiveness, you begin living self-responsibly.